 Several of our patients are running in today’s New York Marathon.
 We want you to know that we’re rooting for you all.
-It’s a huge achievement to train for and complete a marathon and we have been happy to support our patients in the run up.
-I expect I’ll be treating some sore muscles in the next few days and so it seems like a good time to write about how Chinese Medicine sees exercise related muscle soreness and how we can help.
+It’s a huge achievement to train for and complete a marathon and we have been happy to support our patients in the run-up.
+I expect I’ll be treating some sore muscles in the next few days and so it seems like a good time to write about how Chinese Medicine sees exercise-related muscle soreness and how we can help.

 Many people find that they experience muscle pain 24 – 48 hours after intense exercise.
 The technical term for this is Delayed Onset Muscle Soreness (DOMS).
 It usually lasts 4 – 5 days and varies in severity depending on the intensity of the exercise.
-It is different to the kind of pain that you experience during exercise or to the pain associated with an injury.
+It is different from the kind of pain that you experience during exercise or to the pain associated with an injury.
 Delayed Onset Muscle Soreness is caused by microscopic tears in the muscle fibers combined with inflammation.

 Here are some ways you can help yourself.

 - Gentle stretching or yoga has been proved to help to relieve pain by moving stagnation in the muscles.

 - Massage has been shown to reduce the pain associated with DOMS by about 30%.

 - Acupuncture has been shown to relieve pain and soreness in the muscles associated with DOMS